Welcome to Schuetzen...where the safe word is "keep going"...

 If the events hits capacity, a waitlist will be maintained and runners will be added to the event as spots become available in the order they joined the wait list.
 If you do not get signed up on time, please do not despair!
 Instead, register for the waitlist ASAP!
 In the past, almost every runner who's gotten on the waitlist in a timely manner has had a spot open for them by the time June rolls around.
-When a spot opens up, waitlisters will be notified via email of their selection and will have one week to either accept or decline the invitation.
+When a spot opens up, waitlisters will be notified via email of their selection and will have five (5) days to either accept or decline the invitation.
 Beginning Friday June 1st, that window of time shortens to 48 hours.
 When that time is up, the invitation will be passed to the next person on the wait list.

 If you are unable to participate after having registered, please let us know ASAP via e-mail (green 'Ask a Question?' box at the top right) or Facebook to defer your entry and to open up spots for those on the wait list.